You can use advanced conditions to logically jump to the right step based on the values of previous answers.

 For example, you can use conditioning to give your customers a promotion code if they give your feedback bot a bad review and rate your product less than 3/5.
 You can also add a 'Fold Out' step to show them a YouTube video they would be interested in if they indicate a specific location or a budget over 50€.

 When switching on the ‘Advanced conditions’ switch in the bot response section, you are enabled to add rules.
 Adding conditions allows you to jump to the right step if the user’s answers are meeting definite conditions, following a special pattern or containing a specific word.
-That way, you can provide the right answer to a behaviour.
+That way, you can provide the right answer to behavior.

 Inside the different rules (or groups of rules), the different rules will be tested with these condition operators: